kfjustis/cn-chat/README.md

 Simple client-server chat program written in Python.

 # Instructions
-The client and server modules must be ran in separate windows.
+The client and server modules must be ran in separate windows and requires a current installation of Python 3.

 Window 1: